SeldonIO/seldonio.github.com/feature-pipeline.md

 The example is explained in more detail [here](iris-demo.html)

+## Testing and Optimization

+There are two modules for helping in testing and optimizing pipelines:

+ * [cross_validation](python/seldon.pipeline.html#module-seldon.pipeline.cross_validation) : Allow cross validation to be run on pipelines that use pandas dataframes
+ * [bayes_optimize](python/seldon.pipeline.html#module-seldon.pipeline.bayes_optimize) : Optimize an estimators parameters

+A notebook showing how to use these can be found in ```external/predictor/python/examples/credit_card.ipynb````

 # Further Examples

 Further examples can be found in ```external/predictor/python/examples```

- * wine.ipynb : Jupyter python notebook to run a pipeline on wine classification
+ * [wine.ipynb](https://github.com/SeldonIO/seldon-server/blob/master/external/predictor/python/examples/wine.ipynb) : Jupyter python notebook to run a pipeline on wine classification
- * credit_card.ipynb : Jupyter python notebook to run a pipeline and optimize on credit card data
+ * [credit_card.ipynb](https://github.com/SeldonIO/seldon-server/blob/master/external/predictor/python/examples/credit_card.ipynb) : Jupyter python notebook to run a pipeline and optimize on credit card data
- * sklearn_scaler.py : an example of using a sklearn scaler in a pipeline with Pandas
+ * [sklearn_scaler.py](https://github.com/SeldonIO/seldon-server/blob/master/external/predictor/python/examples/sklearn_scaler.py) : an example of using a sklearn scaler in a pipeline with Pandas
- * auto_transform.py : an example of a simple auto_transform on pandas data
+ * [auto_transform.py](https://github.com/SeldonIO/seldon-server/blob/master/external/predictor/python/examples/auto_transform.py) : an example of a simple auto_transform on pandas data